gvwilson/thirdbit/src/fiction/iffy/index.md

 and trimmed the two ends flat.
 He hadn't left enough to weave back together, not without shortening the cable by half a meter.
-She would have to swap the whole cable for one of the forestays, which meant an hour at least of unwinding and hauling.
+She would have to swap the whole thing for one of the forestays, which meant an hour at least of unwinding and hauling.

 Uncle Jack crossed his arms,